tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 Note that minigames, bossgames and special rounds are hot loaded, therefore changes will be effective immediately.
 Use the `!ware_force` series of chat commands to force a specific one (type `!ware_help` in chat).
 Note that `!ware_nextspecial` needs a restart before it loads.

 ## Themes
+Theme contributions are very welcome, but work a bit differently to everything else.
+A "Theme" is basically a set of sounds related to a specific character or mode from a WarioWare game.
+A list of replaceable sounds is given in the `_default` entry under `sounds` in the [theme configuration file](cfg/tf2ware_ultimate/themes.cfg).
+To create a theme, make a new entry in this file following the formatting of other themes.
+If you're not familiar with Squirrel syntax, each of these entries is an element of an [array](http://squirrel-lang.org/squirreldoc/reference/language/arrays.html), with each entry itself being a [table](http://squirrel-lang.org/squirreldoc/reference/language/tables.html).

+Each table has the following slots:
+* `theme_name` is the internal theme name.
+Note this follows a specific structure of `<platform>_<game (if multiple)>_<character/mode>`.
+For example, the Wii only has one WarioWare game so the theme is `wii_mona`, but the DS has two so we do `ds_diy_orbulon` or `ds_touched_warioman`.
+This naming system is mandatory, as TF2Ware uses this to find a parent theme.
+* `visual_name` is the name displayed to players, this follows the format `<Char/Mode> (<Plat> - <Game>)`, again omitting the game if only one exists.
+* `internal` (optional) tells the config if the theme is [internal](#internal-themes).
+Set to 1 if it is, otherwise you can omit it.
+* `author` is your username to be placed in the credits - please format your username the same across all contributions of any type.
+* `sounds` is itself a table with each key being a sound name found in `_default`, and each value being that sound's duration.
+Only include sounds in this table that you are replacing.
+Any sound with a value of `0.0` in default (e.g. `results`) doesn't need a duration in other themes either as the sound is manually stopped by TF2Ware.

+### Internal Themes
+Many themes will have some shared sounds due to being from the same game.
+To prevent having duplicate audio files across such themes, we instead use "Internal Themes" to store shared theme sounds.
+Each internal theme is for a specific game, and is considered a "parent theme" to all themes from that game.

+Once again if only one game exists for a platform we omit the game name from the theme_name; e.g. `3ds` vs `ds_touched`.

+When TF2Ware is setting up the internal list of theme sounds it's going to actually play (`Ware_CurrentThemeSounds`), it first checks the theme itself for sounds, then its parent (if it exists), then finally the default theme.
+Therefore, if there are any conflicting sounds between a theme and its parent, it will prioritise the child theme, and any missing sounds will be easily replaced.

+Note that no `wii` internal theme exists, as the default sounds used by TF2Ware *are* the sounds from Smooth Moves.

 ### Contributing Audio